 Palouse Photo Workshop

 Spring is the perfect time to photograph the rolling hills of the Palouse in Eastern Washington!
 The landscape is bathed in a palette of vibrant colors, canola is blooming, wildflowers are abundant, and waterfalls are flowing.
-The dates correspond with the new moon, so we'll do night photography when skies are clear.
-The Palouse is a large area and expert instructors Kevin McNeal and Ryan McGinty will get you to the best locations!
+The Palouse is a vast region and local photographer/instructor Ryan McGinty will get you to the best locations based on current conditions.

 - The Palouse in Eastern Washington turns into a palette of vibrant colors in the spring!
 This is when the wildflowers and canola are blooming and the fields are at their greenest.

 - Expect to get off the beaten path with our expert instructors.
 Resident photographer Ryan McGinty knows the Palouse intimately.

 - The trip dates correspond with dark skies for Milky Way shooting.
 Night photography will be included if skies are clear!

 - Expect to learn many new techniques on this workshop.
 Come prepared to shoot everything from abstract telephoto compositions to grandiose wide angle shots!

 - Workshop includes all transportation so you can concentrate on your photography.

 - Post-processing and image critique sessions will be scheduled throughout the workshop to help make the most of your images.

 The exact itinerary will be kept flexible to account for the weather and current conditions.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.
 If we shoot the night skies, we will likely skip sunrise the following morning.